wooddar/whatis/README.md

+# This version of the Whatis bot is no longer supported.
+You can still install the whatis bot (with significantly improved features and support) from the Slack app store over at https://whatis.rocks

 # Whatis
-Introducing the Whatis bot - Whatis lets your organisation explore, curate and create business Terminology right from Slack!

 ![Actions Status](https://github.com/wooddar/whatis/workflows/Tests/badge.svg)

 > A managed version of the Whatis bot can now be installed straight from the Slack App directory or from https://whatis.rocks/